SnapInteractive/mergeatron/README.md

 Mergeatron comes with multiple different plugins you can opt to use.
 By default any plugin found in your `config.js` will be included and run.
 If you want to disable a certain plugin you can either remove it or add `enabled: false` to that plugins configuration.

- * `jenkins.token` - This is a token you setup with your project.
-In your job configuration, within Jenkins, look for the option labeled 'Trigger builds remotely (e.g., from scripts)'.
  * `jenkins.protocol` - Either `http` or `https` depending on your setup.
  * `jenkins.host` - The host of the URL, without backslash, to your Jenkins install.
  * `jenkins.projects` - The list of projects you want Jenkins to build
  * `jenkins.projects.name` - The name of the project within Jenkins you want to build.
+ * `jenkins.projects.token` - This is a token you setup with your project.
+In your job configuration, within Jenkins, look for the option labeled 'Trigger builds remotely (e.g., from scripts)'.
  * `jenkins.projects.repo` - The name of the repo this project should build for.
  * `jenkins.projects.rules` - An array of regular expressions that will be run against each file name in the pull request.
 A jenkins build will only be triggered if at least one file matches at least one rule.
  * `jenkins.frequency` - The frequency, in milliseconds, to poll Jenkins for updated build information.
 Increasing this will increase the time between when a build is started and Mergeatron knows it finished.
 Decreasing it too low can cause your Jenkins server to come under heavy load.